OpenBioMaps/ionic-app/README.md

 ## Prerequisite
 Make sure you have a recent Node.js installation on your computer (Node.js 6 or greater) along with Cordova and the Ionic CLI.

-You can check to current Node.js version on your machine by typing `node --version` in the terminal.
+You can check the current Node.js version on your machine by typing `node --version` in the terminal.

 To install Ionic and Cordova use the following command in your terminal.
 `npm install -g ionic cordova`